DarkGhostHunter/Larapass/README.md

 * **Can I deactivate the password fallback?
 Can I enforce only WebAuthn authentication?**

 Yes.
-Just be sure to disable the password column in the users table, the Password Broker, and have some logic to recover the account with new devices and invalidate old ones.
-The [`WebAuthnAuthentication`](src/WebAuthnAuthentication.php) trait helps with this.
+Just be sure to [use the recovery helpers](#6-set-up-account-recovery-optional) if you want a quick fix.

 * **Does this includes a frontend Javascript?**